Model Preserving Compression for Neural Networks: Interpolative decompositions

 \Pi^\top$ the desired criteria for an ID map back to those of a rank-revealing QR factorization---if $R_{11}$ is well conditioned then the basis we use for approximation is as well and entries of $T$ are not too large.
 If $\sigma_{\max}(R_{22})$ is not much larger than $\sigma_{k+1}(A)$ we get near optimal approximation accuracy.

-\paragraph{Accuracy of the matrix approximation} A key feature of using a column-pivoted QR factorization to compute an ID is that it allows us to dynamically determine the approximation rank $k$ as a function of $\epsilon$ (in fact, Figure~\ref{fig:chosingk} shows the approximation error tracks that of the optimal approximation provided by the SVD).
-Formally, this can be accomplished by monitoring $\|R_{22}\|_2$ at each step of the column-pivoted QR algorithm.
+\paragraph{Accuracy of the matrix approximation} A key feature of using a column-pivoted QR factorization to compute an ID is that it allows us to dynamically determine the approximation rank $k$ as a function of $\epsilon$.
+This can be accomplished by monitoring $\|R_{22}\|_2$ at each step of the column-pivoted QR algorithm.
 However, repeatedly computing $\|R_{22}\|_2$ is expensive and often unnecessary in practice.
-When using the column-pivoted QR algorithm by Businger and Golub~\cite{businger1965linear} the magnitude of the diagonal entries of $R$ are non-increasing and it is common to use $\lvert r_{k+1,k+1} / r_{1,1}\rvert$ as a proxy for $\|R_{22}\|_2/\|A\|_2$.
-While formal bounds indicate the approximation of $\|R_{22}\|_2/\sigma_1(A)$ by this quantity may be loose it is effective in practice (see Figure~\ref{fig:chosingk}) and once a candidate $k$ has been identified $\|R_{22}\|_2$ can be computed if desired to certify the result---if the accuracy is unacceptable $k$ can be increased until it is.
-Methodologically, in some settings it may be preferable to fix $k$ and simply accept whatever accuracy is achieved.
+When using the algorithm by Businger and Golub~\cite{businger1965linear} the magnitude of the diagonal entries of $R$ are non-increasing and it is common to use $\lvert r_{k+1,k+1} / r_{1,1}\rvert$ as a proxy for $\|R_{22}\|_2/\|A\|_2$.
+While formal bounds indicate the approximation may be loose in the worst case, it is effective in practice (see appendix Figure~\ref{fig:chosingk}) and once a candidate $k$ has been identified $\|R_{22}\|_2$ can be computed if desired to certify the result---if the accuracy is unacceptable $k$ can be increased until it is.
+In some settings it may be preferable to fix $k$ and simply accept whatever accuracy is achieved.